Slavery in Nepal – A New Film highlights Nepal Youth Foundation

-Nine-year old Vivienne Harr and her Make a Stand Lemon-aid have already inspired millions of people to join the movement to end child slavery.
+Slavery in Nepal impacts the people and communities of Nepal in horrific, but there is hope.
+Nine-year old Vivienne Harr and her Make a Stand Lemon-aid have already inspired millions of people to join the movement to end child slavery and slavery in Nepal.
 Now the message will reach millions more around the world through a hauntingly beautiful and compelling feature documentary, #standwithme.

 In addition to Vivienne’s story, the film also educates viewers about child slavery through the work of acclaimed photographer, Lisa Kristine, and two organizations with a global reach: Free the Slaves and Fair Trade USA.